Icinga/icinga2/doc/6-distributed-monitoring.md

 nodes (firewalls, policies, software hardening, etc.), Icinga 2 also provides additional security:

-* SSL certificates are mandatory for cluster communication.
-The CLI commands create those certs automatically.
+* SSL certificates are mandatory for communication between nodes.
+The CLI commands help you create those certs automatically.
-* Child zones only receive event updates (check results, commands, etc.) for their configured updates.
+* Child zones only receive updates (check results, commands, etc.) for their configured objects.
 * Zones cannot interfere with other zones and influence each other.
-Every checked object is assigned to only one zone.
+Each checkabke host or service object is assigned to **one zone** only.
 * All nodes in a zone trust each other.
 * [Config sync](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync) and [remote command endpoint execution](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) is disabled by default.

+The underlying protocol is using JSON-RPC events sent over TLS secured connections.
+In case you are interested in specific details, please check the source code.

 ## <a id="distributed-monitoring-setup-master"></a> Master Setup